 Kakefuda

 Kakefuda was originally a small workshop that dyed fabric.
 Now Kakefuda only produces and sells furoshiki and is the only furoshiki store in Kyoto that does design, pattern curving, dying and sewing.
 All furoshiki, from start to finish are made in under one roof.
-While Kakefuda offers some traditional designs it is best known for it's very funky, modern and colorful designs, all of which are their originals.location: Kakefuda is located on a small street south-west of the Shijo-Horikawa intersection.
-From the intersection, on the south side of Shijo Street walk west to the first street and turn left (south).
-This street is called Iwagami-dori and Kakefuda is located on the east side of the street just a few doors from Shijo Street.
+While Kakefuda offers some traditional designs it is best known for it’s very funky, modern and colorful designs, all of which are their originals.

 website (no English): http://www.kakefuda.co.jp